99 and 44/100% Dead: Release

-The film began production in 1969 with Sergio Leone directing and Marcello Mastroianni and Charles Bronson starring.
+In 1969 the film was reported to be directed by Sergio Leone and starring Marcello Mastroianni and Charles Bronson.

 Principal photography began on August 10, 1973, in Seattle before moving to Los Angeles.

 Frankenheimer later described the film as "a bit off center":

 It's like 1970s pop art, the idea being, quickly, that our society is so violent that the person best qualified to cope with it is the professional killer.
 I hope what happens won't be what happened with The Manchurian Candidate — horrible reviews and then five years later it's on everyone's list.
 I don't want that to happen again.

 In an interview two decades later, Frankenheimer himself thought the film a failure.
-He felt that he did not do his best work on it and in hindsight, shouldn't do this sort of satire.
+He felt that he did not do his best work on it and in hindsight he felt he should not have done this sort of satire.

+Home media

 On December 13, 2011 Shout!
 Factory released the film on DVD as part of a double feature with The Nickel Ride.